 Special Events

-Day of the Dead – A family-friendly event full of exhibits, food and festivities, also known as Día de los Muertos.
-It is an annual celebration in honor of Longmont’s ancestors.
-The City has the biggest Day of the Dead celebration in the entire Colorado with over 6,000 viewers and spectators annually.
+Oct – Día de Los Muertos – A family-friendly event full of exhibits, food, and festivities, the English translation is Day of the Dead.
+It is an annual October celebration in honor of Longmont’s ancestors.
+The City has the biggest Day of the Dead celebration in the entire state with over 6,000 visitors annually.

-Longmont Museum Holiday Festival – Celebrate the holiday season with a musical and cultural show in Longmont Museum where you can witness some of the best performers and musicians in the area.
+Dec – Longmont Museum Holiday Festival – Celebrate the holiday season with a musical and cultural show in the Longmont Museum.
+You can witness some of the best performers and musicians in the area.
 Before the concert, don’t miss a special Santa reception complete with cookies and hot chocolate.

 Activities near Longmont